Ninjacop/homebrew-ltz/README.md

 ## Installation

-### This has only been tested on Mac
+### Mac

 #### First Method - Git
 1. Clone this repo into your Home directory

-        git clone github.com/Ninjacop/ltz.git
+        $ git clone github.com/Ninjacop/ltz.git

-2. open a terminal window and drag and drop the "ltz" Unix Executable (located in .ltz/bin) and press enter
+3. Go into terminal and type these commands

+        $ cd ~/ltz/bin

+        $ open ltz

+This will open a seperate Terminal window, so once it is done, quit out of terminal (Command-Q for all who don't remember)

-3. You're all set and ready to go!
+4. Open up a new terminal window and you're all set and ready to go!

-#### Second Method - Downloading
+#### Second Method - Downloading the .zip
 1. So if you don't have git, you can download a zip of the current build

-2. After downloading the repo,
+2. Unzip the build in your Home directory

+3. Go into terminal and type these commands

+        $ cd ~/ltz/bin

+        $ open ltz

+This will open a seperate Terminal window, so once it is done, quit out of terminal (Command-Q for all who don't remember)

+4. Open up a new terminal window and you're all set and ready to go!

 ## Usage

 Open a terminal window and type in the below code

-        ltz { x } { y }
+        $ ltz { x } { y }

-x is the programming language you want the project to be y is the name of the project
+x is the programming language you want the project to be

+y is the name of the project

 ## Options

-As of v1.0.0, you can only generate projects in these langauges (not case sensitive):
+As of v1.0.1, you can only generate projects in these langauges (not case sensitive):

 - C++ (You have to type in Cplus/cplus because "C++" and "Cpp" are reserved)
 - Bash